Indianapolis Attorneys for Pelvic Surgery Medical Malpractice

 The ureter is the tube that carries urine from the kidneys to the bladder so that waste can be excreted from the body.
 If the ureter is obliterated or clogged, then waste may not be able to exit the kidney.
 This will often cause hydronephrosis, or swelling of the kidney which will cause kidney stone-like pain.
 If these toxins are not expelled from the kidney, damage can be done to the organ which may require it to be removed.
 Additionally, urine from the ureter can collect in the abdomen rather than being eliminated from the body through the bladder.
 Collection of urine in the abdomen can cause pain and serious infection for the patient if not treated promptly.

 Medical personnel are trained to recognize symptoms of illness so that a diagnosis can be made.
 Failure to recognize that an organ isn’t working properly puts a patient’s health at risk and can have devastating consequences.
 A severed ureter can cause a patient’s abdomen to become bloated.
 Other symptoms may also be present such as vomiting and severe pain.

 Severed Ureter Medical Malpractice Claim

-During a spinal fusion surgery in Indianapolis, Indiana, the patient’s left ureter was injured causing urine to leak though her abdominal cavity out through her surgical wound.
+During a spinal fusion surgery in Indianapolis, Indiana, the patient’s left ureter was injured causing urine to leak through her abdominal cavity out through her surgical wound.
 The urine leak went undiagnosed for 2 1/2 months despite significant drainage and her wound opening up to the size of a softball.
-Patient underwent several painful procedures to try to save the ureter, but she ultimately lost her left kidney.
+The patient underwent several painful procedures to try to save the ureter, but she ultimately lost her left kidney.
 Case tried to a jury resulting in a $1.3 million judgment.